Most people think Russian is hard to learn.

 And since they still love their country, despite their reasons for emigrating, most emigrants still taught their children Russian.

-Now I don’t encourage randomly hitting up Russian people on the street, and using them as practice dummies.
+Now I don’t encourage randomly hitting up Russian people on the street, and using them as practice dummies to learn Russian.
 That can be rude.
-There’s a fine line between having interest in people and their culture, and annoying them.
+There’s a fine line between having interest in people and the Russian culture, and annoying them.

 But there’s a big chance you’ll have a Russian colleague, or someone in your sports team that speaks Russian.